awei01/katsu-site-source/posts/2012-06-06-springsummer-trend-alert-thick-rimmed-glasses.md

 Courtesy of Getty images

 Looking to capture a geek chic look all your own?
 We have a plethora of fabrics for shirts and suits for you to choose from!
-Email a style consultant at [info@9tailors.com](mailto:info@9tailors.com) to make an appointment today.
+Email a style consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to make an appointment today.